 Selling a Home in Today’s Market

-Selling a longtime family home can be a challenge under the best of circumstances.
+Selling a longtime family home so you can move into an independent living retirement community can be a challenge under the best of circumstances.
 Real estate markets are highly localized and timing the market to get the best possible price can be tricky.
 With the assistance of qualified real estate sales professionals, however, reviewing market trends and local sales statistics can help you make informed decisions.

 For example, according to the Oklahoma City Multiple Listing Service (OKCMLS), the average price of homes sold was $215,990 in the month of April.
 Up from $204,609 in April of 2019.
 OKCMLS also reports that the average days on market is 41 as compared to 51 days on market this time last year.
 Zillow considers the Oklahoma City real estate market to be “very hot,” making it a good time to sell.

 It’s hard to say.
 As of this writing, Oklahoma City’s real estate market, like other cities around the country, has been greatly influenced by COVID-19 (Novel Coronavirus).
 COVID-19 has spurred low interest rates that are ideal for individuals who require home loans.
 This has caused many real estate markets, particularly those in moderate to low price ranges, to boom.

 That trend isn’t likely to continue forever, however, as markets fluctuate based on overall local and global economic conditions.
 There is also the question as to whether mature homeowners feel that it’s safe or wise for them to make a move due to health concerns surrounding the current pandemic.
 Older adults who are more at risk may choose to wait until the pandemic has run its course before taking on a residential change.
 Some retirees, however, are electing to relocate sooner than later, seeking to live in community settings where healthcare and personal care needs can be met should the pandemic cause additional concerns later in the year.

 What You Need to Know About Selling Your Home